yellowmessenger/ood-detection/README.md

 poetry install
 ```

+4. (Optional) if you want to run LikelihoodRatio, you also need to download the Glove 6B 100D embeddings.
+You can download it from [here](https://www.kaggle.com/datasets/danielwillgeorge/glove6b100dtxt).
+Please make sure to put it in the `ood_detection/dataloaders/raw` folder.

 ## Citations

 If this work is helpful, or you want to use the codes and results in this repo, please cite our paper: